ACLS Guide to Answering Your Cholesterol Questions

 Racial or Ethnic Group Men (%) Women (%) Non-Hispanic Blacks 30.7 33.6 Mexican Americans 38.8 31.8 Non-Hispanic Whites 29.4 32.0 All 31.0 32.0

 Note.
 Table retrieved from the CDC.

 Diet—Saturated fat and cholesterol in food can make blood cholesterol levels go up.
-Reducing the amount of saturated fat and cholesterol in the diet helps lower the blood cholesterol levels.
-Dietary cholesterol is found in foods from animal sources, such as meats, dairy, egg yolks.
+Reducing the amount of saturated fat and cholesterol in the diet helps lower blood cholesterol levels.
+Dietary cholesterol is found in foods from animal sources, such as meat, dairy, egg yolks.
 The liver will produce more cholesterol when consuming a diet high in saturated and trans fats.
 Interestingly, the NIH reports,

 “…that there was not enough evidence across a broad range of dietary cholesterol intake to make a recommendation regarding dietary cholesterol for treatment of high levels of LDL cholesterol.”